Aliases for TRIM5 Gene

 GeneCards Summary for TRIM5 Gene

 TRIM5 (Tripartite Motif Containing 5) is a Protein Coding gene.
 Diseases associated with TRIM5 include rubella and ipex syndrome.
-Among its related pathways are Immune System and Interleukin receptor SHC signaling.
+Among its related pathways are Interleukin-3, 5 and GM-CSF signaling and Immune System.
 GO annotations related to this gene include protein homodimerization activity and ligase activity.
 An important paralog of this gene is TRIM58.

 UniProtKB/Swiss-Prot for TRIM5 Gene